vintagemind/vintagemind.github.io/blog/posts/transition.md

+# Out With The Old, In With The New

 Hello everybody!
 This site/blog will be my new official homepage and "home" on the internet.
+My other old site was way to "trashy".

 My blog posts will hopefully be about: